Testing the context-independence of quantum gates: Simulation and analysis of statistical fluctuations

-Finally, notice that $z:=\sqrt{W}\varepsilon \sim \mathcal{N}(0, I_{M})$, and therefore $z'=O^{T}z$ is also standard normally distributed.
-Since $||\cdot ||_{E}$ is invariant under orthogonal transformation, we have $\mathcal{X}^{2}=\sum_{k=1}^{M-q} z'^2_{k}$.
-Thus, by definition \cite{wasserman2013}, $\mathcal{X}^{2}$ will be distributed as \beq \mathcal{X}^{2}\sim \chi^{2}_{M-q}. \eeq Consequently, if a permutational test is implemented (see Eqs.~(\ref{dperm}) and (\ref{cycprob})) using a set of context-independent gates, then the statistic $\mathcal{X}^{2}$ will be $\chi^2_{M-1}$ distributed.
-Clearly for the ID-test test Eq.~(\ref{dtest}) one should observe $\mathcal{X}^{2}\sim \chi^{2}_{M-2}$, provided the operations involved are context-independent.
-We will take advantage of this fact to test for the statistical significance of a potential deviation from context-independence.
-Namely, using the PDF of the chi-squared distribution with $n$ degrees of freedom, i.e., \beq f_{n}(x)=\frac{1}{2^{n/2}\Gamma(n/2)}x^{\frac{n}{2}-1}e^{-\frac{x}{2}}, \eeq we will compute the one-sided $p$-value given by the integral \beq p:=\int_{\mathcal{X}^{2}}^{\infty}f_{n}(x)dx, \eeq where the $\mathcal{X}^{2}$ statistic Eq.~(\ref{proof1}) will be obtained by fitting a particular model Eq.~(\ref{poly}) to our observations $y=[y_{1},\ldots, y_{M}]^{T}.$ By setting an artificial threshold $p_{\text{cr}}$, we will reject the null hypothesis (i.e., the context-independence hypothesis) if we observe $p<p_{\text{cr}}.$\\ { }The right panels in Fig.~\ref{fig:testsQ} show the distributions of the chi-squared statistic for the context-independent case $\varphi=0.$ Panels (b) and (d) display the distribution of $\mathcal{X}^{2}$, resulting from fitting a constant model $y_{i}(\beta)=\beta_{0}$.
+The right panels in Fig.~\ref{fig:testsQ} show the distributions of the chi-squared statistic for the context-independent case $\varphi=0.$ Panels (b) and (d) display the distribution of $\mathcal{X}^{2}$, resulting from fitting a constant model $y_{i}(\beta)=\beta_{0}$.
 Examining $M=51$ observations (i.e., $M=51$ gate sequences) and considering a set of $R=10,000$ of hypothetical experiments (used to build the histograms), we obtained the correct distribution, that is, $\chi^{2}_{51-1}.$ Panel (f) in Fig.~\ref{fig:testsQ} shows the distribution of the $\mathcal{X}^{2}$ statistic obtained from fitting the linear model $y_{m}(\beta)=\beta_{0}+\beta_{1}m$, to the observations corresponding to the ID-test.
 Here, using the same values of $M$ and $R$, we found, as expected, that $\mathcal{X}^{2} \sim \chi^{2}_{51-2}$.
-These results allowed us to verify, indirectly, that indeed the statistical fluctuations are normally distributed (with zero mean) and, more importantly, that their variances were reasonably estimated via the bootstrap method. \\ { }Figures \ref{fig:ChiFDtest}(a) and \ref{fig:ChiFcyc}(a) show the fraction of times we reject the null hypothesis for the iterative determinant test, and the cycle test, as a function of $N_{s}$ and the interaction parameter $\varphi.$ More precisely, we again generated $R$ observations; for each observation $y_{r}=(y_{1,r}, y_{2,r}, \ldots y_{M,r})$ we computed the statistic $\mathcal{X}^{2}_{r},$ which we then used to compute the $p$-value \beq p_{r}=\int_{\mathcal{X}^{2}_r}^{\infty}f_{M-q}(x)dx, \eeq with $q=2$ for the ID-test, and $q=1$ for the cycle-test.
+These results allowed us to verify, indirectly, that indeed the statistical fluctuations are normally distributed (with zero mean) and, more importantly, that their variances were reasonably estimated via the bootstrap method. \\ { }Figures \ref{fig:ChiFDtest}(a) and \ref{fig:ChiFcyc}(a) show the fraction of times we reject the null hypothesis for the iterative determinant test, and the cycle test, as a function of $N_{s}$ and the interaction parameter $\varphi.$ More precisely, we again generated $R$ observations; for each observation $y_{r}=(y_{1,r}, y_{2,r}, \ldots y_{M,r})$ we computed the statistic $\mathcal{X}^{2}_{r},$ which we then used to compute the $p$-value $p_{r}=\int_{\mathcal{X}^{2}_r}^{\infty}f_{M-q}(x)dx,$ with $q=2$ for the ID-test, and $q=1$ for the cycle-test.
 We chose the critical $p$-value $p_{\text{cr}}=0.01$ and counted the number of times $p_{r}<p_{cr}$, that is, the number of times $N_{\text{rejc}}$ we rejected the null hypothesis.
-Figures \ref{fig:ChiFDtest}(a) and \ref{fig:ChiFcyc}(a) display the ratio $N_{\text{rejc}}/R$; we observe how this ratio increases as we either increase the interaction strength $\varphi$ or the number of number of runs $N_{s}$.
+In figures \ref{fig:ChiFDtest}(a) and \ref{fig:ChiFcyc}(a), we observe how the ratio $N_{\text{rejc}}/R$ increases as we either increase the interaction strength $\varphi$ or the number of number of runs $N_{s}$.
 Note that for $\varphi \neq 0$ and large values of $R$, the ratio $N_{\text{rejc}}/R$ approximates the \emph{power of the test} \cite{wasserman2013}, i.e., the probability of correctly rejecting the null hypothesis.
 In the next subsection we show how by comparing two different models we can improve the rejection ratio, for the same significance level $p_{\text{cr}}.$